ZhenyingZhu/ToDoAndTracker/README.md

 Three kinds of reports: per day, per project and an efficiency view.
 Should allow to select as a drop down list in the nav bar.

 Day report shows how a day is spent.
 A list of projects that is expect to start and the tasks that are done.
-Then show keynotes from previous dairies, and then allow to write a new dairy.
+Then show keynotes from previous diaries, and then allow to write a new diary.

 Project report shows a caldendar with how each tasks is done.